aragozin/jvm-tools/README.md

 [ttop]
 ----

-Pools thread CPU usage of target JVM and periodically report to console.
+Pools thread CPU usage of the target JVM and periodically reports to the console.

  - can attach via PID or open JMX port
- - display thread memory allocation rate and cumulative process allocation rate
+ - displays thread memory allocation rate and cumulative process allocation rate
- - display safe point time consumption (only if attache via PID)
+ - displays safe point time consumption (only if attache via PID)

 [More details][ttop]